What is Philosophy?

 There are myriad philosophical questions.
 Is euthanasia ever permissible?
 Or abortion?
 Or capital punishment?
 Or the intensive farming and killing of animals for food?
 Should we always kill one person if it would save ten (see here)?
 When is a government legitimate?
 Do we have rights that no government can infringe?
 Under what conditions might we legitimately break a law?
 What distribution of resources -- wealth, say -- is just?
 What are our, and our governments’, obligations to the poor?
 Are moral judgements the sorts of things that can be true or false, reasonable or unreasonable; or are they merely subjective expressions of taste or feeling?
 What about aesthetic judgements?

 And it's not all ethics and politics.
 What does the continued existence of a person consist in?
-What, for example, would make it the case that you are one and the same person as a particular person you're looking at in a 15-year-old photo?
+What, for example, would make it the case that you are the same person as the person in the 15-year-old photograph you're looking at?
 Might we survive our biological deaths?
 What is consciousness?
 Might a computer one day be built that could really think, or be conscious, or have rights?
 Are we organic computers?
 What's the point of consciousness; couldn't humans have flourished without it?
 How do I know you're conscious?
 How do you know I am?
 Is the fact that we behave in similar ways a good reason?

 Yet more questions include: Does God exist?
 What does “God exists” even mean?
 What is science?
 Why should we believe the sun will rise tomorrow?
 Is the fact that it has always done so for millennia a good reason?
 But how can we know it has?
 Indeed, how can we know anything about the universe, even that there is one?
 Might it be that only you and your experiences exist?
 (Solipsism says exactly that.
 Hence Bertrand Russell's bemusement when someone wrote to him: “I am a solipsist, and I just don't understand why more people aren’t solipsists too”.)